 Expert meeting on “Models and Measures for Autonomous Agency”; pending confirmation of the exact date

-Autonomy as the agent’s ability to make choices free from external influence is central to modern democratic societies.
+Autonomy as the ability to make choices free from external influence is central to modern democratic societies.
 Whereas the concept of autonomy often refers to human conduct in social context, autonomy is also a key aspect of the behavior of machines in the context of AI.
 Recent research has made quite some progress in understanding the social, cognitive, and neural underpinnings of human autonomy.
 Furthermore, research in AI has started to address the importance of autonomy in studying and designing artificial agents in the service of human needs and goals.
 Despite the relevance of autonomy for human and artificial agents, not much attention has been given to the question of how to map the “human autonomy talk” onto machines, and vice versa.

 With the rise of the interest in artificial intelligence, there is an ever-increasing societal demand to understand and adapt to the possibility of fully autonomous artificial agents.
 Governments, lawmakers, and stakeholders are facing demands to classify agents as autonomous, fully autonomous, non-autonomous or autonomous in a niche, in order to regulate their rights and obligations.
 As such, ascribing autonomy to agents has strong ramifications for the analysis of ethical and legal issues in society.
 But what criteria should we use to decide whether an agent is autonomous or not?
 How to measure such autonomy?
 Addressing these and other related questions calls for a better examination of the interplay between human and machine autonomy.